 Curriculum Vision (Curriculum Lead: Miss J. Rowe)

-Driving our curriculum, are the following five principles – our 5 Es: Excel – be awesome; Embrace yourself; Explore the world; Engage with others and Express yourself.
+- 5 Es – Driving our curriculum and responding to the needs of our community, are the following five principles – our 5 Es: Embrace yourself; Explore the world; Engage with others; Express yourself and Excel – be awesome.
 These drivers support children’s personal development and well-being.
 They encourage pupils to aim high, know themselves, be curious, work collaboratively, and be articulate.

 Further information can be found in our subject specific information pages.